What is Electromagnetic Radiation?

-- When a solid substance like the iron piece is heated, it emits radiations.
-As heating is continued, more and more energy is being absorbed by the atom, and hence, more energy will be emitted and therefore the energy of e.m.w. increases and frequency of e.m.w. increases and therefore, body first becomes red then yellow and finally white.
+- When a solid substance like the iron piece is heated, it emits radiation.
+As heating is continued, more and more energy is being absorbed by the atom, and hence, more energy will be emitted and therefore the energy of e.m.w. increases and frequency of e.m.w. increases and therefore, the body first becomes red then yellow, and finally white.

-- Therefore, it can be concluded that light posses particle nature and energy of electromagnetic radiation depends upon frequency.
+- Therefore, it can be concluded that light posses a particle nature, and the energy of electromagnetic radiation depends upon frequency.

 - When a metal sheet is subjected to electromagnetic radiation of suitable frequency then some electrons are ejected from the metal surface, and these electrons are known as photoelectron, and the effect is known as the photoelectric effect.